A Manifold Perspective on the Statistical Generalization of Graph Neural Networks: Generalization analysis of GNNs based on manifolds

 While the output of MNN is the average value over the manifold, the statistical risk is defined based on the loss evaluated between the MNN output and the label as

 The generalization gap is therefore

-\begin{theorem} Suppose the GNN and MNN with low-pass filters (Definition \ref{def:low-pass}) have $L$ layers with $F$ features in each layer and the input signal is bandlimited (Definition \ref{def:band}).
+\begin{theorem} Suppose the GNN and MNN with filters satisfying Assumption \ref{ass:low-pass} have $L$ layers with $F$ features in each layer and the input signal is bandlimited (Definition \ref{def:band}).
 Under Assumptions \ref{ass:activation} and \ref{ass:loss} it holds in probability at least $1-\delta$ that